mscheker/gorequest/README.md

 }
 ```

-## RequestBuilder Options
 ```go
 builder := request.NewRequestBuilder().WithUrl("https://www.google.com")
 req := builder.Build()
 resp := req.Do()
 ```

+## Request Builder Methods
 When building a request, the only required option is the URL; the method will default to `GET` if none is specified.

 * `Url` - Fully qualified URL.
 * `Method` - HTTP method (Defaults to "GET").